-The Jihangiri Mahal is a residential palace built by Akbar within the Agra Fort complex.
+The Jahangiri Mahal is a residential palace built by Akbar within the Agra Fort complex.
 Located along the southern end of the residential axis of the fort facing the river Jamuna to the east, it is one of the few original structures that has survived, nearly intact, from Akbar’s time.
 The construction of its rooms for maximum privacy with relatively few openings in the external elevations and the organization of the interior spaces support the theory that the building was built as a zenana, or residential palace for the imperial women.

 The multistoried palace is faced with finely carved red sandstone, with exterior elevations that follow a predominantly Islamic scheme, incorporating a few Hindu elements.
 The reverse is true of the interior elevations, which are essentially Hindu in their articulation but for some Islamic aspects.
 In terms of its spatial organization and ornamentation, the palace was inspired by the Man Mandir in Gwalior, built 75 years earlier by the Raja Man Singh Tomar.
-The name of the building is not connected to Akbar's son Jehangir, but rather to the Hauz-i-Jihangiri, a large bowl or tub, found in front of its entrance portal.
+The name of the building is not connected to Akbar's son Jahangir, but rather to the Hauz-i-Jahangiri, a large bowl or tub, found in front of its entrance portal.

-The Jihangiri Mahal is the second building in the series of courtyard palaces that run south to north along the eastern fort wall, defining the residential axis of the Agra Fort.
+The Jahangiri Mahal is the second building in the series of courtyard palaces that run south to north along the eastern fort wall, defining the residential axis of the Agra Fort.
 It lies north of the Akbari Mahal, another structure built by Akbar, of which little remains.

 The palace is a complex organization of interconnected rooms around two courtyards.
 The building measures 63 meters north-south and about 78 meters east-west.
 Its main entrance is on the west (principal) elevation; its eastern elevation faces the Yamuna.
 The central courtyard is square in plan, approximately 22 meters per side.
 The second courtyard occurs towards the east along the fort wall and faces the river.
 The rooms are organized as successive bands around the courtyards; the degree of privacy increases, as the light levels decrease, with distance from the courtyard.